 1. Flying = one of the fastest growing sources of CO2

 Responsible tourism overseas helps sustain livelihoods, support local communities and conserve the world's natural and cultural heritage.
 In many developing countries responsible tourism is a powerful tool in poverty reduction.
-We are passionate advocates of all these benefits of responsible overseas tourism and yet we must acknowledge that flying contributes to global warming.
-In fact, global warming poses a severe threat to those things that responsible travellers hold most dear - local communities and environments around the world.
+We are passionate advocates of all these benefits of responsible overseas tourism and yet we must acknowledge that flying contributes to climate change.
+In fact, climate change poses a severe threat to those things that responsible travellers hold most dear - local communities and environments around the world.

-Did you know?
-One long-haul return flight can produce more carbon dioxide per passenger than the average UK motorist in one year.
+One long haul return flight can produce more carbon dioxide per passenger than the average UK motorist in one year.
 (1)

-In 2002 we were the first travel agent to offer carbon offsetting, in 2009 we believe we are one of the first to stop offering offsets to customers.
-Read more here
+were the first travel agent to offer carbon offsetting, in 2009 we believe were one of the first to stop offering offsets to customers

 Choose a responsible holiday that makes a real difference in the destination - those that seek to reduce CO2 impacts, support local community programs and community development.

 On 15 October 2009 we announced the removal of carbon offsetting from Responsible Travel

 Our decision to remove carbon offsetting sparked a significant international debate, starting with Justin’s piece in The Guardian Environment online